brandon-braner/maas_esus/readme.md

 Replace the appropriate jwt variable.
 If you copied the `llm@example.com` replace `@tokenWithLLM` and for `nonllm@example.com` replace `tokenWithoutLLM`.

 If you are in Vscode you will need the [Rest Client Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 JetBrains Goland works outta the box.

+## Running Load Tests
+There is a simple load test using k6 to make sure we are hitting the 100 requests per second.
+You can run it by running `make run_load_test_non_llm`.

+This will add 5000 tokens to the nonllm user so they have enough to get through the load test and then run up to 200 vus for 15 seconds.

 # **REST API Overview**
 - **API Framework**: Go net/http